DPDK/dpdk/doc/guides/prog_guide/thread_safety_intel_dpdk_functions.rst

 Library Initialization
 ----------------------

-It is recommended that Intel® DPDK libraries are initialized in the main thread at application startup rather than subsequently in the forwarding threads.
+It is recommended that DPDK libraries are initialized in the main thread at application startup rather than subsequently in the forwarding threads.
-However, the Intel® DPDK performs checks to ensure that libraries are only initialized once.
+However, the DPDK performs checks to ensure that libraries are only initialized once.
 If initialization is attempted more than once, an error is returned.

 In the multi-process case, the configuration information of shared memory will only be initialized by the master process.